-by Freddy J. Nager, Founder of Atomic Tango…
+by Freddy Tran Nager, Founder of Atomic Tango + Advertising Admirer…

 This 2007 ad from fashion brand Wallis is like that.
 Only different…